Fishing industry in Thailand: Illegal, unreported and unregulated fishing

-Citing progress by Thailand in combating IUU fishing, the EU retracted Thailand's yellow card on 8 January 2019.
+Internationally, Thailand is perceived as a 'success' case in combating IUU fishing, with the EU retracting Thailand's yellow card on 8 January 2019.
 The EU pointed to Thai measures that included amending its fisheries legal framework in line with international laws of the sea; ensuring compliance with its obligations as a flag, port, coastal, and market state, including updated legislation; establishing a clear and enforceable set of sanctions; and bolstering its control of the national fishing fleet by enhancing monitoring, power, and surveillance systems, including remote sensing of fishing activities and a strict policy of inspections at port.
+Some of the international treaties Thailand has signed to combat IUU fishing are the United Nations Fish Stock Agreement (UNFSA); Agreement on Port State Measures to Prevent, Deter and Eliminate IUU fishing (PSMA); in addition to other agreements the Regional Fisheries Management Organisation (RFMO).

+However, the approach to combatting IUU fishing in Thailand has not been described as successful on all levels.
+With a complete near overhaul of fisheries management between 2015-2019, the approach has been dominated by top-down national and international voices, often excluding local opinions, and obtaining data from secondary sources.
+Due to legal restrictions on forming unions, fish workers, particularly migrants, are given little space to voice opinions regarding fishery management.
 In December 2019, commercial fishers across Thailand rallied to protest newly imposed restrictions designed to counter IUU.
 The protests were short-lived and ended when the government agreed to implement a number of measures to appease the fishermen, including compensation payouts to fishers whose boats were grounded because they did not meet the government's minimum requirements under its new anti-IUU restrictions.
 The government will also help retrain fishers to switch to other professions.
 Boats that were barred from fishing because they failed to meet the state's minimum requirements will be given 30 additional fishing days.
 A joint committee of state agencies and fishing associations will be formed to study other demands for more lax restrictions.